-Citizens who want to help protect Florida's natural areas from OWCF should become familiar with how to identify it, be on the lookout, and teach others about the problem.
-If you find new populations of OWCF on public property, contact the property manager or appropriate agency such as a county environmental department, a Water Management District, or the Florida Department of Environmental Protection.
+A recent survey of public land managers indicated that considerable progress has been made in many areas.
+However, there is great concern over the rapid spread OWCF on private lands.
+If left uncontrolled, the infestations will continuously produce new spores that may re-infest public lands following intensive control efforts.
+Citizens who want to help protect Florida's natural areas from OWCF should become familiar with how to identify it and teach others about the problem.
+If you find new populations of OWCF on public property, contact the property manager or appropriate agency such as a county environmental department, Water Management District, or the Florida Fish and Wildlife Conservation Commission.

-If you find OWCF on your own property, pull it up by the roots or spray it with herbicide.
+If you find OWCF on your own property, pull it up by the roots or spray it with an herbicide.
 Monitor and retreat if regrowth occurs.
-Homeowners can purchase glyphosatecontaining herbicide in small quantities from retail garden supply stores.
+Homeowners can purchase several glyphosate-containing herbicides in small quantities from retail garden supply stores.
 Do not dispose of Old World climbing fern in such a way that will cause further spread.